eric98040/eric98040/README.md

 ### Hello 👋

 - 🔭 I’m currently working on algorithm PS with Python
-- 🌱 I’m currently learning Machine Learning , Deep Learning
+- 🌱 I’m currently interested in Machine Learning , Deep Learning

 - Techs I've used least one :